Chessticulate/.github/profile/README.md

 ## Where We're At

-- shallow-pink [(it's a pun)](https://en.wikipedia.org/wiki/Deep_Blue_(chess_computer)) - Our JavaScript chess engine.
+- shallow-pink [(it's a pun)](https://en.wikipedia.org/wiki/Deep_Blue_(chess_computer)) - Our JavaScript chess library.
 It is more or less "done".
 The core functionality is there, and it is fully tested.
 It includes a rudimentary AI that has been implemented using a simple Minimax algorithm.
 We have tentative plans to:
   - reimplement the library in either C or C++.
   - improve upon the ai using a Monte Carlo Tree Search or Neural Network, or both.